Crazy-Fox-2/TI-Calc-Video-Generator/README.md

 If the video seems desynced from the audio you can use `-a AUDOFF` to offset the audio playback (greater value means audio begins playing sooner)

+If the video being converted has an unusual/verticle aspect ratio then some of the frame may be cut off after being converted.
+By default each frame is cropped to fill the entire screen, to instead shrink the video so the entire frame is visible, run with the `-w` flag.

 A list of all command-line arguments can be seen by running `tiVidConvert` with no options